 I Lost Everything

 After the meeting, my children were separated from me and from one another and placed in four different foster homes.
 I tried my best to make my children feel comfortable, but I will never forget the moment that I had to tell my oldest, “You have to stay with the nice lady and Mommy has to go somewhere else.”
 It was two weeks before her 6th birthday.
 She begged me not to go.
 But she already knew the reason why.
 She asked, “Is it because I told the lady that came to my school about Daddy?”

 CPS told me I had to move to a shelter immediately.
 I also had to call my boss and tell him that I was quitting so that my husband couldn’t find me at work.
 The worker drove me to my new home, a shelter in a city an hour away.

 All a Blur

 My first night at the shelter I felt like a little kid hiding in the closet again.
-It was scary for me to see so many ladies with bruises and broken bones.
-I went to my bunk bed and cried until I had no more tears.
 In one day I had lost everything that mattered to me—my children, my job as a supervisor, my home and my dignity.